 The continent of Europe is a major hub for Christmas activities; one such activity is shopping at the Christmas Markets.
 Most European cities have enticing and alluring Christmas Markets that are available for weeks in the Christmas season.
-Here is a list of our favorite 10 of the most fascinating, beautiful and alluring markets!
+Here is a list of our favorite 10 of the most fascinating, beautiful, and alluring markets!

 Strasbourg is regarded as the capital of Christmas; one of the main reasons for this is the Strasbourg Christmas Markets.
 It is one of the most charming and picturesque Christmas Markets in Europe.
 This iconic Christmas Market includes imposing fir trees on the Place Kleber, wooden houses decorated with bright light stars and red and white hearts suspended across the streets.
 This spectacle has been going on for over four hundred years in Strasbourg and attracted tourists from all over the world.
 The market is comprised of over three hundred stalls where you will find traditional craft, food, gifts and Christmas decorations.
 The market was voted the best European Christmas market in 2014 and 2015.
-The Strasbourg Market will be open from November 24, 2017, through to December 24, 2017.

 The Christmas Market in Vienna is etched in tradition, dating back to the 13th century.
 It has evolved over the years and today has grown to over twenty markets, selling a broad range of seasonal gifts and treats.
 The Market in front of the City Hall is the undeniable highlight due to the delightful backdrop provided by the City Hall and the delectable aromas emanating from the market.
 This creates a Christmas spirit and vibe enjoyed by one and all.
-The Vienna Christmas Market will be available on November 13, 2017, and ends on December 23, 2017.

 The Tallinn Christmas Market is known for its enormous Christmas tree that towers over the square of the town, providing a fairy-tale and nostalgic feel.
 The markets in the square include over fifty stalls, serving traditional and local delicacies and also traditional crafts.
-It will be opened on November 18, 2017, to January 7, 2018.

 Madeira Islands, Portugal

-If vacation planning overwhelms you, we are here to help!
-Book your free travel planning session today!
+If vacation planning overwhelms you, we are here to help with custom trip planning!